Understanding Data Types and Constraints

 Adding Constraints After the Fact

-Suppose we add an advisor table and later realize emails must be unique:
+Suppose we add a shipment table and later realize tracking numbers must be unique:

-Before running this statement, verify no duplicate emails exist:
+Before running this statement, verify no duplicate tracking numbers exist:

 HAVING COUNT(*) > 1;